slash4-de/openstack/source/day3.rst

 Note
 When adding a rule, you must specify the protocol used with the destination port or source port.

-Log in to the dashboard.

-From the CURRENT PROJECT on the Project tab, select the appropriate project.

 On the Project tab, open the Compute tab and click Access & Security category.
 The Security Groups tab shows the security groups that are available for this project.